 Vegas attracts a lot of high rollers who have a lot of money and fine dining restaurants will always follow the money so expect a large selection of really top fine dining restaurants from top Chefs and brands.

-Vegas is home to a few iconic restaurants that may not be unique in the food they have their own Vegas twist that makes them unique.
-Like the Heart Attack Grill, Huge burgers and Spankings for those that fail to finish their meal.
+Vegas is home to a few iconic restaurants that may not be unique in the food department, they have their own Vegas twist that makes them unique.
+Like the Heart Attack Grill, Huge burgers, and Spankings for those that fail to finish their meal.
 Or the revolving restaurant at the top of the Stratosphere.
 There is no excuse to eat boring in Las Vegas

 On top of all this, there is just about every kind of food or restaurant you can imagine.
 Vegas is the ultimate melting pot of people and characters and these people need to eat so there appears to be a market for everything.
 Expect a presence from just about every American chain restaurant you can possibly imagine and a few you haven’t even heard of yet.